Table of Contents Show

 People often confuse the terms of real estate broker and agent.
 While they perform similar functions in the home buying and selling process, they differ.
 It is worthwhile to know what each entails to understand better their qualifications and what it means for you.
 Below we discuss real estate agents and a broker.

 What is a Real Estate Agent?What is a Real Estate Agent?

 While real estate agents encompass a broad category that includes brokers and salespersons, people use the term to refer to the latter, specifically licensed salespersons.
 A real estate agent works for the broker and acts as their representative.

 What is a Real Estate Broker?What is a Real Estate Broker?

 A real estate broker is responsible for supervising the real estate brokerage business.
 If they hold the license for the brokerage, this person is known as the representative broker.

-A broker has to have a certain amount of experience in real estate, and New York state has an application.
+A broker must have a certain amount of experience in real estate, and New York state has an application.
 The experience requirement is met through two years as a licensed real estate salesperson or three years in real estate in another capacity (buying and selling your properties or managing real estate).

 The state also allows a combination of sales and another real estate function.
 They must also pass the qualifying salesperson course and test, sit for another 45 hours in an approved broker course, and then take New York State’s exam.

 The picture gets a little more muddled since associate brokers have the same qualifications as other brokers, including experience and passing the exam.
 Agents might do this to gain extra knowledge, but they do not want the company’s oversight responsibility.
 Still, they do not want to strike out independently and work for a representative broker.
 This person is called a Licensed Associate Real Estate Broker.